Raymond Collishaw: RNAS 3 Wing

 Collishaw then attempted to return to allied lines, but had become disoriented.
 He couldn't make out his compass, but based on the position of the sun, he flew in what he presumed was the correct direction, gaining altitude and flying for what seemed to him to be a long time.
 Finally he spotted an aerodrome, and so he went in for a landing.

-"...
-[I was] feeling much relieved that my troubles were over and I would be able to have my eyes looked to.
-I put the 1½ Strutter down for what I thought was a very creditable langing after all I had been through and began taxiing towards a number of hangars in front of which stood a line of aircraft.
-Something about the machines struck me as odd but it was not until I got quite close to them that I understood why.
-Each one bore the Iron Cross markings of the German air force and I had put down at a German field!
-Fortunately my engine was still turning over and I opened it up, just being able to get off the ground and clear a pair of small trees on the edge of the field."

 Collishaw again flew for a long time, making sure to cross the trenches this time, and finally landed at a French aerodrome, 70 miles northwest of his intended destination.
 He received medical treatment for his eyes and returned to his unit.

 3 Wing participated in a number of larger air raids on targets deep into German territory in November and December.
 Collishaw's usual post was as a "fighter" support, and in this capacity he had a few engagements, but with no conclusive outcomes.
 On 23 January 1917, returning from a wing raid at the blast furnaces at Burbach, he had a "particularly desperate" encounter with a Fokker D.III, and he was forced down on the allied side near Nancy.
 The next day, in recognition for his participation in the many raids of 3 Wing, he was informed he had been awarded the French Croix de Guerre.